 - See the SGI Technical Publications Library at http://docs.sgi.com.
 Various formats are available.
-This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - If it is installed on your IRIX SGI system, you can use InfoSearch, an online tool that provides a more limited set of online books, release notes, and man pages.
-On an IRIX system, enter infosearch at a command line or select Help > InfoSearch from the Toolchest. - You can view the release notes in the /cdrom/docs directory.
+This library contains the most recent and most comprehensive set of online books, man pages, and other information. - On all but Windows systems, you can view man pages by typing man title at a command line. - The /docs directory on the ISSP DVD or in the Supportfolio download directory contains the following:

-For all other platforms, man pages are provided in the CXFS package.
+$[\]overline{1}$ For all other platforms, man pages are provided in the CXFS package.